 - COVID-19 Outbreak page at the World Health Organization.

 - Need some help talking with your kids about COVID-19?
-These resources can help: Just For Kids: A Comic Exploring The New Coronavirus and Talking with Children: Tips for Caregivers, Parents, and Teachers During Infectious Disease Outbreaks
+This resource can help: Just For Kids: A Comic Exploring The New Coronavirus.

 For additional health information, explore these reliable resources: